 Another Cleveland weapon is running back Nick Chubb.
 Chubb had 18 carries for 62 yards and one touchdown against the Jets.
 The Rams defense will have to hit the gaps hard to stop Chubb.
 We did see that effort against the Saints as running back Alvin Kamara was contained minus a few big gains, but no score.

 The Rams have Gurley to lead the running game.
 He scored on a 4-yard run giving L.A. their first big lead against the Saints.
 Gurley had 16 carries for 63 yards and one touchdown.

 The Rams will have a challenge up front from the Browns defensive line.
 Against the Jets, defensive end Myles Garrett shut down the offense with five tackles (three tackles for a loss), three sacks and five quarterback hits.
 Linebacker Joe Schobert led the way with 13 tackles (one tackle for loss).

 The storied rivalry between the Rams and the Browns dates to the 1950s.
-There were three NFL Championship games between the two teams in 1950, 1951 and 1955, but the Browns beaten the Rams two out of the three championships.
-The Rams won the NFC Championship in 1951 against the Browns 24-17 at the Los Angeles Memorial Coliseum.
+There were three NFL Championship games between the two teams in 1950, 1951 and 1955, but the Browns beat the Rams in two out of the three championships.
+The Rams won the NFL Championship in 1951, beating the Browns 24-17 at the Los Angeles Memorial Coliseum.